Common Names

 In vitro studies indicate that mate has antioxidant (1) and cardioprotective properties (2).
 Animal models also suggest antiadipogenic and antilipidemic effects (3) (4).

-In various cancer models, constituents of mate exhibited proteasome (8) and topoisomerase (9) inhibitory properties, as well as anti-inflammatory and apoptotic effects (10) (11).
-However, no large-scale clinical studies have evaluated the safety and efficacy of mate in humans.
-Further, epidemiologic data indicate that chronic mate drinkers are at an increased risk of prostate (12), bladder (13) (14) (15), esophageal (16) (17), lung (18), and head and neck cancers (19).
+Further, epidemiologic data show that chronic mate drinkers are at an increased risk of prostate (12), bladder (13) (14) (15), esophageal (16) (17), lung (18), and head and neck cancers (19).
 This risk appears to be additive when combined with chronic alcohol or tobacco use (20).
-Evidence also suggests that drinking very hot mate contributes to its carcinogenic effects (33), although a meta-analysis found that mate consumed at more than 1 liter daily was associated with increased odds of developing upper aerodigestive tract cancers regardless of the temperature (36).
+Evidence also suggests that drinking very hot mate contributes to its carcinogenic effects (33), although consuming large amounts can increase risk regardless of temperature (36).

-Purported Uses
+Purported Uses and Benefits

 Mechanism of Action

-In vitro studies indicate that antioxidant and antimicrobial activity of mate may be due to its polyphenolic content (1) (22) (26), while cardioprotective effects occur through the regulation of nitric oxide (2).
+In vitro studies suggest antioxidant and antimicrobial activity of mate may be due to its polyphenolic content (1) (22) (26), while cardioprotective effects occur through the regulation of nitric oxide (2).
 Caffeine, theophylline, and theobromine are the xanthines in mate largely responsible for its stimulatory effects (21) (22) (23) (24) (25).

 In animal models, mate regulates adipogenesis through the Wnt pathway (3), reduces lipid peroxidation, improves endothelial function and LPL and HL activities, and modulates lipogenic gene expression (4).
-Thermogenic properties have been related to enhanced expression of uncoupling proteins, while increased fatty acid oxidation is linked to AMPK phosphorylation in visceral adipose tissue (27).
+Thermogenic properties are related to enhanced expression of uncoupling proteins, while increased fatty acid oxidation is linked to AMPK phosphorylation in visceral adipose tissue (27).

 Warnings